-As a result, stem cell therapy is not currently an approved SCI treatment.
-However, researchers are hopeful that it can be a promising treatment in the future.
+As a result, stem cell therapy is not currently an approved treatment for SCI.
+However, researchers are hopeful that it can be a potential treatment in the future.

-Like stem cell therapy, epidural stimulation is still being developed, but the research for it is yielding very promising results.
+Like stem cell therapy, epidural stimulation is still being developed and research for it is yielding very promising results.

 Models will vary, but typically individuals can facilitate movements by shifting their weight.
 The sensors in the exoskeleton will then help complete the movement.

 Physical damage to the spinal cord is permanent.
 However, depending on the severity of your SCI and how aggressively you pursue rehabilitation, functional recovery may be possible.
-Additionally, even those with complete injuries (where the cord is completely transected and neuroplasticity is not possible), can learn ways to increase their independence and improve their quality of life if they engage in rehabilitation.
+Even if you have a complete spinal cord injury, there are ways to increase your independence and improve your quality of life.